ksawery29/dollar-skipper/readme.md

 ## License

-This project is licensed under the Unlicense.
+This project is licensed under the `Unlicense` license.
 See the [LICENSE](LICENSE) file for more details.